nathankellenicki/node-poweredup/README.md

-# **node-lpf2** - A Node.js module to interface with Lego Power Functions 2.0 components.
+# **node-lpf2** - A Node.js module to interface with LEGO Power Functions 2.0 components.

 ### Installation